GuilhermeBley/Bl.Ai/Bl.Ai.Scripts/DotNet/CreateNewEntity.md

-Plase, Create a test for my application, I'll use it in my domain layer.
+Plase, Create a entity based on some properties, follow some entities examples bellow:

+## Examples
 - Example of my entity:
 ```c#
 /// <summary>